Who Is Herman Miller? The Herman Miller Story

 Do you know what a Scanlon plan is?
-It would not be surprising if you were to reply with no. A Scanlon plan is a profit sharing program.
-Employees are rewarded from a certain amount of money that has been established prior to the plan's implementation.
+It would not be surprising if you were to reply with no. A Scanlon plan is a profit-sharing program.
+Employees are rewarded with a certain amount of money that has been established prior to the plan's implementation.
 It's a competitive system based on rewards.
 De Pree worked with Dr. Carl Frost in order to establish this plan within the company.
-Dr. Frost had a long lasting relationship with Herman Miller as a result of this collaboration.
+Dr. Frost had a long-lasting relationship with Herman Miller as a result of this collaboration.
 Frost helped guide the company in its endeavors for years to come.

 Herman Miller experienced a high volume of production in the 1950s.
 Both The Nelson Office and Charles and Ray Eames created modern, innovative pieces of furniture that revolutionized the market.
 Some of their designs were so interesting, like the Eames molded plywood coffee table, which was discontinued, but then put back on the market in 1994, is still sold today at costs upwards of $1,000.